Evaṁ me sutaṁ— ekaṁ samayaṁ bhagavā sāvatthiyaṁ viharati jetavane anāthapiṇḍikassa ārāme.

 “I have heard this, sir Gotama: ‘The ascetic Gotama teaches the path to companionship with Brahmā.’
 It would be good if sir Gotama would teach me the path to companionship with Brahmā.”

-“Then, young man, listen to it and pay close attention, I will speak.”
+“Then, young man, listen to this and pay close attention, I will speak.”

 “Yes, sir,” said the young brahmin Subha, son of Todeyya, to the Blessed One.
 The Blessed One said this: